abhinavkhetarpal/football_league_tables/README.md

 ## Lessons Learned:

+Learned how to fetch data from an API, style, and display it.

 Learned about Cross-Origin Resource Sharing and how the Access-Control-Allow-Origin Header [works](https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9).

 Learned about Nodelists and how they are different from Arrays, i.e. if we want to display a string of text, we must use the innerText property as opposed to direct assignment.